tdilber/spring-jpa-generic-criteria/README.md

 ### 8- Projection Examples

 Spring Data projections always boring.
-But this project projection is very simple.
+But this project projections are very simple.
+There are two ways to use projections.
+I suggested using the second way.
+Because the second way is easier and more reusable.

+#### A- Manual Projection
 When you want to use specific fields in the result, you can add selected fields on select list on `DynamicQuery` object.
 You can add multiple fields to the select clause.
 You can also use the `Pair` class to give an alias to the field.

 Why we are using Pair class?
 Because we want to use the same field name in the select clause.
 But we want to use